-The Hull Identification Number (HIN) is a unique
+Hull Identification Number (HIN)

-12-digit number assigned by the manufacturer to vessels built after 1972.

-- Hull Identification Numbers: - Distinguish one vessel from another. - Are engraved in the fiberglass or on a metal plate permanently attached to the transom. - You should write down your HIN and put it in a place separate from your vessel in case warranty problems arise or your vessel is stolen. - If your vessel is homemade, NDOW may issue you an HIN. - It is illegal to destroy, remove, cover, or mutilate the HIN.
+- The Hull Identification Number (HIN) is a unique 12-digit number assigned by the manufacturer to vessels built after 1972. - These numbers: - Distinguish one vessel from another. - Are engraved in the fiberglass or on a metal plate permanently attached to the transom. - You should write down your HIN and put it in a place separate from your vessel in case warranty problems arise or your vessel is stolen. - If your vessel is homemade, NDOW may issue you an HIN. - It is illegal to destroy, remove, cover, or mutilate the HIN.